 The Patrol Division is the largest in the department comprised of six sergeants, 24 officers, and two K-9s.
-A sergeant and two of these officers are assigned to Investigations.
+A sergeant and three of these officers are assigned to Investigations.

 Patrol officers are organized into four teams working 12-hour shifts on three-day rotations.
 This provides the citizens of Monroe with 24-hour coverage.

 To augment officer safety and enhance search capabilities, two teams have a Patrol K-9 and Drug Detection K-9 assigned.
-Additionally, select officers are certified Drug Recognition Experts, Field Training Officers, Computer Voice Stress Analysis (CVSA) Examiners, Crisis Negotiators, Collision Reconstructionists, and Allied Law Enforcement Response Team (ALERT) members.
+Additionally, select officers are certified Drug Recognition Experts, Field Training Officers, Crisis Negotiators, Collision Reconstructionists, and North Sound Metro (NSM) SWAT members.

 The primary functions of the patrol division include: